MarkhamLee/internet-and-iot-data-platform/README.md

 ## Kubernetes Cluster (K3s Distro) & Hardware Details

-* Server/control plane nodes arunning on **Beelink SER 5 Pros (Ryzen 5 5560U CPUs)**, think: getting about 70-80% of the performance of an 11th Gen i5, but in an Intel NUC sized chassis and using less than 10% of the power.
+* High availability configuration via three Server/control plane + general workload nodes arunning on three **Beelink SER 5 Pros (Ryzen 5 5560U CPUs)**.
+These high performance but power efficient devices can deliver about70-80% of the performance of an 11th Gen i5, but in an Intel NUC sized chassis and using less than 10% of the power.
+* The server nodes are all equipped with 2TB NVME drives and 64GB of RAM.
-* Agent nodes are currently Raspberry Pi 4B 8GB devices, I use these as "sensor nodes" only for use with GPIO and/or USB based sensors/devices.
-These devices have "no schedule" taints on them, so they're only used for interacting with specific sensors and not physical workloads.
+* Raspberry 4B 8 GB devices as "sensor nodes" that are only used for receiving data with GPIO and/or USB based sensors/devices.
+These devices have "no schedule" taints on them, so that general workloads aren't scheduled on them.
-* **Future State:** add some additional X86 and ARM64 nodes for general workloads, in addition to adding some dedicated storage nodes.
+* **Future State:** make the cluster more "atomic" by doing the following:
+    * Add dedicated storage nodes
+    * Add 2-3 more worker nodes so that Beelink devices are control plane/server nodes only and aren't being used for general workloads.
+This will probably be a mixture of x86 and ARM64 devices.
     * The ARM64 will likely be an Orange Pi 5+ due its having dual 2.5G ethernet, full speed Gen3 NVME, up to 32GB of RAM and a 6 TOPS NPU despite its small size and low power consumption.
-I'm currently using one for dev work on this project, and a computer vision project and I've found it to be a legit desktop replacement for general tasks and python development.
+I've been using one the past few ones on this and other projects and it's proven to be capable desktop replacement for general tasks and lightweight python development.
+        * For a point of reference it's NVME speeds are just as fast as the Beelink devices and the Beelink devices only have 1G ethernet.
-    * I also want to build a small x86 machine that has a small GPU for ML workloads
+    * I also want to build/add a small x86 machine that has a small GPU for ML workloads
-* Additional Notes on single board computers, Raspberry Pis and the like
+* **Additional Notes on single board computers (SBCs), Raspberry Pis and the like:**
+    * The initial architecture had USB sensors and Zigbee2MQTT running on computers that weren't part of the cluster, this was mostly done because the dependence on a singular sneosr or piece of hardware precluded HA or redundancy.
+I recently moved all of those devices and services to the cluster, as even without *"true cluster benefits"*, Kubernetes makes edge device management very easy.
+    * I use device mappings on each SBC so that USB devices can be referenced in the form of /dev/device-name instead of /dev/usb0, /dev/usb1, etc., this removes the need to know what port the device is plugged into AND makes it easier to share deployment configurations between devices.
-    * I experimented with an Orange Pi 3B with 8GB of RAM, but I removed it as I would get random "out of memory" issue when deploying new pods that appear to be related to Kubernetes' inability to see its RAM utilization.
+    * I experimented with an Orange Pi 3B with 8GB of RAM as a sensor node, but I removed it as I would get random "out of memory" issue when deploying new pods that appear to be related to Kubernetes' inability to see its RAM utilization.
 I suspect these issues were occuring due to the device running a "bleeding edge, community" distro of Armbian.
 Despite these issues the device works great for building and testing ARM64 container images, and the RAM visiblity issues aren't present when using Portainer to manage/deploy the containers.
     * Plan is to move all the SBCs boot off the network/use PXE boot
     * I originally had the Zigbee dongle running on a Raspberry Pi 4B and then an Orange Pi 3B before moving it to one of the server/control nodes, as performance could be spotty on the single board computers and it's trouble free on the x86 device.
-Medium term I want to experiment with plugging it into a USB network device, that would just make it available to the entire cluster as opposed to a single machine.
+   * Medium term plan is to experiment with devices and libraries that can make USB devices available over the network to the entire cluster, in particular "USB network routers" you can plug USB devices into and then expose them to your network.
 * I use a Beelink Mini 12s, Raspberry Pi 4Bs, a Libre Le Potato and an Orange Pi 3B for testing/validation of Apps and containerized workloads before deploying them to the K3s cluster.
 * I do nearly all my dev work for this project on an **12th Gen Intel NUC**, I use my Orange Pi 3B and 5+ for building and testing the containers that will be deployed to the ARM devices/Single Board Computers.
-* **Operating Systems:** Ubuntu 22.04 distros for nearly everything, save [Armbian](https://www.armbian.com/) open source community distro for the Orange Pi 3B.
+* **Operating Systems:** Ubuntu 22.04 distros for the Beelinks and the Raspberry Pis, and I don't have any intentions of bringing in other operating systems at this time.

 ## Automation, Edge and IoT Devices